 The biggest hurdle was seeing how other people react and learning to appropriately respond.
 As much as this was about making myself safe and comfortable, I had to make sure I wasn't making other people uncomfortable at the same time.

 Most of us view eating as something than can be a social activity.
 There are also people that feel uncomfortable eating in the presence of somebody who is not eating.
-Even if they offered food to somebody who declined, they may still feel awkward for reasons I’m unsure of.
-I also was taught that accepting food, drink, or other hospitalities is the polite thing to do because it makes the host happy that they could do something nice for you.
+Even if they offered food to somebody who declined, they may still feel awkward for reasons I'm honestly unsure of.
+Growing up, I was taught that accepting food, drink, or other hospitalities is the polite thing to do because it makes the host happy that they could do something nice for you.

 To address these issues, the best thing I could do was bring my own food at any sort of food-centered gathering as opposed to the easier option of eating ahead of time.
-I’ve also learned to try to bring something similar to what others will be eating or people will worry that I’m missing out.
-Let’s face it, showing up to a barbecue with a pb&j would undoubtedly make people feel sorry for me.
-But there’s no reason for anybody to feel sorry for me because I’m not missing out on anything!
-I’ve found what works for me and I enjoy immensely delicious food every day that really isn’t that different from what everyone else eats.
+I've learned to try to bring something similar to what others will be eating or people will worry that I'm missing out.
+Let's face it, showing up to a barbecue with a pb&j would undoubtedly make people feel sorry for me.
+But there's no reason for anybody to feel sorry for me because I'm not missing out on anything!
+I've found what works for me and I enjoy immensely delicious food every day that really isn't that different from what everyone else eats.
 When I can show people that, it definitely seems to make people not only comfortable but there sometimes seems to be a mindset shift about what people like myself can enjoy.

 Planning ahead is key.
 In the beginning, carrying a variety of snacks to satisfy any craving that might hit (savory, salty, sweet, etc) helped a lot and prevented me from making a hunger-driven decision that I'd later regret.

-Taking my own food to restaurants sounds daunting but it’s not bad at all!
-I call ahead and explain that I’ll need to bring a single container with a meal from home so I can safely enjoy a meal out with friends or family.
-Once they say that’s ok (they always do), I tell them when I’ll be there, how big my group is (so they know what to expect), and ask that they let the staff that will be working during that time be notified of my situation to eliminate any confusion.
-The last thing I’d want to do is show up to a restaurant out of the blue, put the server on the spot in front of my group, and request that I bring outside food into their restaurant.
+Taking my own food to restaurants sounds daunting but it's not bad at all!
+I call ahead and explain that I'll need to bring a single container with a meal from home so I can safely enjoy a meal out with friends or family.
+Once they say that's ok (they always do), I tell them when I'll be there, how big my group is (so they know what to expect), and ask that they let the staff that will be working during that time be notified of my situation to eliminate any confusion.
+The last thing I'd want to do is show up to a restaurant out of the blue, put the server on the spot in front of my group, and request that I bring outside food into the restaurant.
 It would likely make my group feel pretty awkward too.

-Once I get to the restaurant, I always quietly remind the server of my situation in case they weren’t notified.
-I do this before sitting down because shouting that across the table would, once again, put the server on the spot and draw everyone’s attention to my situation.
+Once I get to the restaurant, I always quietly remind the server of my situation in case they weren't notified.
+I do this before sitting down because announcing that across the table would, once again, put the server on the spot and draw everyone's attention to my situation.
 I do my best to minimize the abnormality of my situation and keep things feeling like a regular night out.